-3rd offense: parents notified; loss of credit in course, following an administrative hearing, consisting of parents, administration, management, and the student
+3rd offense: parents notified; possible loss of credit in course, following an administrative hearing, consisting of parents, administration, management, and the student

-Cheating and Plagiarism constitutes academic dishonesty and students can be suspended for 1-5 days.
-Students may justly be denied awards, privileges, and honors that the school bestows on those students that uphold the integrity of Parrish Charter Academy.
-Furthermore, any student suspended for academic dishonesty is barred from participating in any field trips and after-school activities on the days they are disciplined, including sports, practices, and games.
+Engaging in cheating and plagiarism is considered academic dishonesty.
+Students found in violation of these standards may face suspension ranging from 1 to 5 days.
+Additionally, students may forfeit awards, privileges, and honors bestowed by the school on those who demonstrate integrity.
+Any student suspended for academic dishonesty is ineligible to participate in field trips and after-school activities, including sports, practices, and games, for the duration of their disciplinary period.